Kurosar/qb-hud-redux/README.md

 ## Commands
 **G** to use the seatbelt.
 **Y** to use the cruise.
+Those keys can then be changed by the players in their options menu.

 ## FAQ
 **Question:** My hud is not working